jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-24/chapter-7.md

-+++
+---
-title= "The Laws of Perfection in Religion" heading= "Chapter 7-12" description= "Research from Montesquieu" image= "/covers/spirit.jpg" date= "2020-03-10" linkb= "/research/montesquieu/spirit-of-the-laws/book-21/chapter-22" linkbtext= "Chapter 22" linkf= "/research/montesquieu/spirit-of-the-laws/book-22/chapter-3" linkftext= "Chapter 3"
+title: "The Laws of Perfection in Religion"
-+++
+heading: "Chapter 7"
+weight: 2
+image: "/covers/spirit.jpg"
+author: "Montesquieu"
+description: "Liberty is favoured by the Nature and Proportion of Punishments"
+icon: "/icons/mont.png"
+---

 HUMAN laws are made to direct the will.
 These should give precepts, not counsels.